IE-bank-team/ie-bank-infrastructure/modules/insights/component/README.md

-# Application Insights `[Microsoft.Insights/compunonts]`
+# Application Insights `[Microsoft.Insights/components]`

 > This module has already been migrated to [AVM](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).
 Only the AVM version is expected to receive updates / new features.
 Please do not work on improving this module in [CARML](https://aka.ms/carml).

-This compunont deploys an Application Insights instance.
+This component deploys an Application Insights instance.

 ## Navigation